pietrbr/AIS4SIA-ASP-project/README.md

-# AIS4SIA Alta Scuola Politecnica Project
+# AIS4SIA Alta Scuola Politecnica XVII Cycle Project

 The AIS4SIA system collects data about the status of the vines and provides insightful information about